UMM-CSci-3601/intro-to-git/PART_1_SHARE_INFO.md

   the end of the week.
 - Under "Resource owner" you _have_ to select the organization for this semester's Software Design course.
 That's probably something of the form `UMM-CSci-3601-S24`.
-- Under **Reposity access** choose "Only select repositories".
+- Under **Repository access** choose "Only select repositories".
 Then choose the repository with `intro-to-git` in the name from the "Select repositories" dropdown.
 - Open the **Repository permissions** drop-down.
 You'll get a somewhat bewildering set of options there, but all you need is to set "Contents" to "Read and write".